-Earth Day is on April 22nd and the environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.
+Earth Day is on April 22nd.
+The environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 Other Earth Day activities include special events in Stanley Park, Everett Crowley Park, North Vancouver, Coquitlam, Langley, Maple Ridge, Chilliwack and elsewhere.
 Some of the events involve gardening and other cleanup activities.
 Other events are educational.
-Some take the form of an environment-related protest.
+Sometimes, one or two might also take the form of an environment-related protest.

-Earth Day itself takes place on April 22nd, which in 2023 is a Saturday.
+Earth Day itself takes place on April 22nd, which in 2025 is a Tuesday.
 Some Lower Mainland Earth Day events happen on the official day, but many take place on the weekend.
-In the case of Party for the Planet, it occurs a week later, on April 29th in 2023.
+In the case of Party for the Planet, for example, it takes place on Saturday, April 26th in 2025.

-Click on any of the links below for information about a specific event or topic, or continue reading to learn about all of the region’s various events celebrating planet earth.
+Click on any of the links above for information about a specific event or topic, or continue reading to learn about all of the region’s various events celebrating planet earth.

 Environmental Events in New Westminster